A Locals Guide to the Best Things to do in Cork (2024 Guide)

 It’s a โ‚ฌ5 entrance fee for adults and children aged from 5-15 will be charged โ‚ฌ2.

-This hop-on-hop-off bus tour of Cork City visits the Shandon Bells as well as Cork City Gaol, The English Market and more!
-Another highly-recommended tour is this full-day guided tour that takes you around Cork Cityโ€™s best attractions including The English Market and Shandon Bells before hopping on a private mini-bus to explore the seaside town of Kinsale
+Another highly recommended tour is this full-day guided tour that takes you around Cork Cityโ€™s best attractions including The English Market and Shandon Bells before hopping on a private mini-bus to explore the seaside town of Kinsale.
+Beacuse it’s a private tour you won’t have to share the experience with anyone else and can personalize the tour to your liking.
+Expect to pay from โ‚ฌ220 per person for this full-day tour.

 Is Cork Worth Visiting?

 Yes, Cork, Ireland is definitely worth visiting!
 For one, it boasts one of the largest coastlines in the country (a whopping 1,200 km) so, as you can guess Cork is home to some drop dead gorgeous beaches.
 My favorite is Barleycove Beach.
-Cork is also where you can start (or end) the famed Wild Atlantic Way Drive and if you’re a foodie you’re in luck.
+Cork is also where you can start (or end) the famed Wild Atlantic Way Drive.
+And if you’re a foodie you’re in luck.
 As Cork is known by many as the culinary capital of Ireland – the English Market is an absolute must-visit if you love to eat!

 Where to Stay in Cork City